Robust subgroup discovery: Preliminaries: Model selection in frequentist, Bayesian, and MDL perspective

 \subsection{Frequentist approach to model selection}

-From a classical statistics perspective, one can use several methods to select the best model out of a set of models.
-These can be broadly divided into out-data and in-data testing, corresponding to testing the models on an external or the same (internal) data source on which they were trained.
-To the first category belong methods commonly used in machine learning, such as crossvalidation \citep{friedman2001elements}.
-The second category, which concerns us most, corresponds to structural measures---like L1 and L2 norms, which have additional terms for model complexity.
-Note that we do not mention maximum likelihood directly because from an in-data testing perspective and for a nested model class such as subgroup lists, e.g., the class of all subgroup lists with two subgroups includes the class of all subgroup lists with one subgroup, the maximum likelihood will overfit on the data \citep{grunwald2007minimum}.
+From a classical statistics perspective, one can use several methods to select the best model from a set of models.
+These can be broadly divided into out-data and in-data methods, corresponding to testing the models on an external or the same (internal) data source on which they were estimated (trained), respectively.
+To the first category belong methods commonly used in machine learning, such as cross-validation \citep{friedman2001elements}.
+The second category, which concerns us most, corresponds to structural measures, which have additional terms to penalise the complexity of the model, i.e., how general is a model class constrained to a certain number of parameters and dataset size.
+Model complexity is sometimes also interpreted as the effective number of parameters.
+For example, imagine two classes of subgroup lists: subgroup lists with one subgroup; and subgroup lists with up to three subgroups (same number of conditions and dataset); it is easy to see that the second subgroup list includes the first class and can potentially divide the data in more ways.
+Common examples of model complexity measures are the L1 and L2 norms and the Vapnik–Chervonenkis (VC) dimension \citep{vapnik2015uniform}.

-\paragraph{Structural measures} add an extra term besides the goodness of fit, for example in the of \cite{angelino2017learning} on decision lists:
+We do not directly mention common `performance' measures such as accuracy or maximum likelihood.
+In fact, from an in-data testing perspective and for a nested model class such as subgroup lists, e.g., the class of all subgroup lists with two subgroups includes the class of all subgroup lists with one subgroup, these measures will overfit on the data \citep{grunwald2007minimum}.

+\paragraph{Structural measures.} Ideally, the method chosen should give guarantees on the model performance on unseen data.
+The risk minimisation principle guarantees those by using the VC dimension for model complexity.
+The main idea is to select the model that maximises a performance measure, e.g. accuracy, while having the smallest VC dimension.
+Informally, the VC dimension of a model is given by the largest set of data examples it (e.g., the class of subgroup list with $3$ subgroups of one condition) can separate.
+In practice, computing the VC dimension can be impractical for certain model classes, and one resorts to more straightforward model complexities, such as the L1 or L2 norm.